Get insider access

 Anker SoundCore Life P3 Truly Wireless

 The Anker Soundcore Space A40 Truly Wireless have a slight edge over the Anker SoundCore Life P3 Truly Wireless.
-While both headphones are comfortable and well-built, the Space A40 have a significantly better noise isolation performance, a longer continuous battery life, and support multi-device pairing.
+While both headphones are comfortable and well-built, the Space A40 have a significantly better full range noise isolation performance, a longer continuous battery life, and support multi-device pairing.
 However, the Life P3 have a more neutral sound profile, which some users may prefer.

 Anker Soundcore Liberty 4 True Wireless